rawitat/gtypist_lessons/programming_quotes.typ

 *:UNIX_36
 I:(36)
-S:To design the perfect anti-Unix, write an operating system that thinks it knows :what you’re doing better than you do.
+S:To design the perfect anti-Unix, write an operating system that thinks it knows :what you're doing better than you do.
 And then adds injury to insult by getting :it wrong.

 *:UNIX_37